MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

 [uuid(afae6f48-60d6-4b95-8b81-6f60d9c70f0b), object, pointer_default(unique)]
 interface ICoreWebView2Environment14 : ICoreWebView2Environment13 {
   /// Create a ICoreWebView2FileSystemHandle from a path.
 The `path` is the path pointed by the
-  /// file and must be a syntactically correct full path but it is not checked here whether it currently
+  /// file and must be a syntactically correct fully qualified path but it is not checked here whether it currently
   /// points to a file or a directory.
 If an invalid path is passed, an E_INVALIDARG will be returned
   /// and the object will fail to create.
   ///